Universal Transport Theory for Paired Fractional Quantum Hall States in the Quantum Point Contact Geometry: Representation theory of and Kac-Moody Algebra at level 1

 Thus, $S_{ij}$ is a representation of the $so(N)$ Lie algebra.
 Exponentiating these $S_{ij}$, we get two representations, the vector representation of $so(N)$ and the spinor representation of the universal cover $Spin(N)$.
 The vector representation corresponds to the adjoint representation under which the $N$ gamma symbols $\Gamma_i$ transform as a vector.
 Particularly, we have

+where $U_R$ is the unitary representation of the rotation matrix $R\in SO(N)$ generated by exponentiating the generators $S_{ij}$.
 This implies that the gamma symbols serve as basis vectors for a real N-dimensional vector space.
 In the context of the CFT, these correspond to the $N=|\mathcal{C}_{cf}|$ real Majorana fermion fields $\psi_i(z)$, which have conformal dimension $h_\psi = 1/2$.

 On the other hand, the spinor representation is the fundamental representation constructed by acting these generators on a $2^{\lfloor N/2 \rfloor}$-dimensional vector space.
 The vectors belonging to this vector space are called spinors.
 For $N=3$, this corresponds to the vector space spanned by spin up and spin down spinors of the electron.
 These $2^{\lfloor N/2 \rfloor}$ spinors will be promoted to the spin operators in the CFT with conformal dimension $h_\sigma = N/16$.
 The structure of these spinors depends on the parity of the integers $N$ and $k = \lfloor N/2 \rfloor$.
 To classify the different possibilities, we introduce the chirality operator $\Gamma_{\chi} = \prod_{i=1}^{N} \Gamma_i$.
 The classification is as follows: